 The python script nuccomp.py takes as input a FASTA or FASTQ format file, which may or may not be compressed with gzip, as input.
 The python (≥ 3.8.2) script uses biopython (≥ 1.79; Cock et al. (2009)) to read in the file and to collect the length, as well as the (case sensitive) number of nucleotides and IUPAC ambiguous nucleotides.
 This information is output to a comma delimited text file.
 This script may be run independently or may be called from the RMarkdown document.

 The python script motif_counter.py divides each sequence in a FASTA or FASTQ file into windows of user specified length and then counts the number of motifs found with a regular expression within each window.
 The python (≥ 3.8.2) script uses biopython (≥ 1.79; Cock et al. (2009)) to read in the file and custom python to divide each sequence into windows and count the number of times a regular expression is matched within each window.
 The default regular expression is ‘CG’, as an attempt to quantify methylation potential, but can be modified by users who are familiar with regular expressions.
 This count is converted to a rate by dividing each count by it’s window size.
-This count is also scaled by subtracting the minimum and dividing by the maximum (after subtracting the minimum) and inverting by taking one and subtracting the scaled count (see equation).
+This rate typically does not vary throughout a large portion of the total range.
+For example, windows may vary from 70 – 75% presence of the motif, which may appear as small amount of variation when presented graphically on a full range of 0-100%.
+Scaling the data focuses the presentation on the fraction that is variable instead of using the full possible range.
+Scaling is performed by subtracting the minimum and dividing by the maximum (after subtracting the minimum) and inverting by taking one and subtracting the scaled count (see equation).
 Creating a rate (motifs per position) helps to accommodate the last window of each sequence which is expected to be smaller than the user specified window size.
 This scaled rate is reported in the BED format output as column 5, the ‘score’ (SAMtools 2024).
 The coordinates for each window, the count, and score are reported in a BED format file.

 scale=count-mincount